 ENJOY THE SHANNONS ADELAIDE RALLY

-The 2022 Shannons Adelaide Rally features dedicated spectator zones on each day of the event, including the new Strathalbyn Town Stage on Sunday afternoon, which has been specially designed for viewing the rally field in action in the centre of the historic township.
+The Shannons Adelaide Rally features dedicated spectator zones on each day of the event, including the likes of Wairoa and Strathalbyn, which have been specially designed for viewing the rally action up close.

-Plus you can get up close to all of the cars at our famous community events – Gouger Street Party, Uraidla Lunch Stop, and the East End Finale.
+Plus you can get up close to all of the cars at our famous community events – Gouger Street Party, Bridgewater and Strathalbyn Lunch Stops and more.
 It's fun for the whole family and it's FREE!